redhat-na-ssa/ocp-virt-service-mesh/README.INSTRUCTIONS.md

 ### Start the Demo
 ![demo](img/demo.png)

-To visualize this demo, you should use Kiali to observe traffic as it flows from `service-a` to `service-b`.
+To visualize this demo, you should use Kiali to observe traffic as it flows from `web-front-end` to `service-b`.
 This will also let you observe traffic topology as it transitions from VM1 to the `service-b-v1` pod.

 To get the URL for Kiali